githubacct0/kalos-frontend/README.md

 Development should occur on only a single module, in a single modules branch.
 For example, work on `modules/Login` should occur on the `Login` branch.
 All modules should be title case (each unique word begins with an upper case letter)

-To create a new module run `yarn create`:
+To create a new module run `yarn make`:

 ```
-yarn create MODULE_NAME
+yarn make --ModuleName
 ```

 This will create a new branch, switch to that branch, generate some boilerplate files, and then publish that branch.
-You can then run `yarn start` and visit `localhost:1234/MODULE_NAME/index.html` in your browser.
+You can then run `yarn start --ModuleName` and visit `localhost:1234` in your browser.
 All changes will be reflected in the browser via hot module replacement.

 ## Development Concerns